 This article will provide information regarding the elements necessary to establish a national origin case of discrimination as well as the defenses to such a claim of discrimination.
-In addition, this chapter will discuss what to do if you believe you have been discriminated against based upon your national origin and/or if you have been accused of discriminating against an employee based upon their national origin.
+In addition, we will discuss what to do if you believe you have been discriminated against based upon your national origin and/or if you have been accused of discriminating against an employee based upon their national origin.

 Title VII of the Civil Rights Act of 1964 prohibits employers from discriminating against employees based upon the national origin of the employee.
 “Title VII prohibits employers from discriminating against employees on the basis of race, color, religion, sex, or national origin.”
 Castaneda v.
 University of Texas at San Antonio, 2003 WL 1797954, *6 (W.D.Tex.)
 (W.D.Tex.,2003).
 See also, Rawat v.
 Metropolitan Life Ins.
 Co., 2003 WL 1745589, *4 (N.D.Ill.,2003)(“Title VII prohibits, among other things, an employer from discriminating against its employees on the basis of national origin or retaliating against its employees for opposing unlawful employer practices.
 See 42 U.S.C. § 2000e-2(a); id. § 2000e-3(a)(1994)”).